NegatioN/BattleRiteStats/_characters/poloma.md

       icon: dfc86226d7b2a6d438dad7dfca7a0d52
       name: Into the Realm
       type: survival
-    - color: teal
-      description: Other Side causes your ally to become invisible for 1.5.
-      icon: dfc86226d7b2a6d438dad7dfca7a0d52
-      name: Specter
-      type: support
-    - color: yellow
-      description: Spirit Rift increases your movement speed by 40 for 3 when it inflicts Spell Block.
-      icon: b6b9a08408c476c4a9f91eba6dacbb52
-      name: Spiritual Wind
-      type: mobility
-    - color: pink
-      description: Teleporting to Spirit Guide resets the cooldown of Spirit Rift.
-      icon: 7bd09f2f761edd0438938579a6942e82
-      name: Vengeful Spirit
-      type: control
-    winrate: '52.9'
-  - damage: '4.9'
-    disable: '0.9'
-    energy: '3.1'
-    num: 33
-    protection: '4.2'
-    skills:
-    - color: green
-      description: Ghost Wolf returns to you afterward, granting you 5 energy and healing you for 12 health.
-      icon: 70d64cab20af264438c599ba3ecdd2c4
-      name: Affection
-      type: survival
-    - color: green
-      description: Other Side heals 6 bonus healing.
-Also reduces cooldown of Other Side by 1.
-      icon: dfc86226d7b2a6d438dad7dfca7a0d52
-      name: Into the Realm
-      type: survival
     - color: red
       description: Increases Ghost Wolf range by 10.
 The first hit deals 4 bonus damage.
       icon: 70d64cab20af264438c599ba3ecdd2c4